Log Building Fundamentals Workshop (Beginner Level)

 Wakefield, QC

-In this two-day workshop you will learn and practice hands-on techniques to prepare and carve out logs to craft beautiful structures.
+In this two-day hands-on workshop Daniel, our master builder with over 40 years of experience, and Marie and Solan, his two apprentices, will teach you techniques to prepare and carve out logs to craft beautiful structures.

 In beautiful Wakefield, QC (half hour from Ottawa/Gatineau), you will learn how to use a spud, draw knife, scribing tool, chainsaw and chisel to craft log buildings like cabins or saunas using traditional techniques.